Temperature transducers and Peltier coolers

 <Joule effect is I^2*R heating of a material.>

 Temperature-Sensitive Liquid Crystal: JD recalls experimental method of measuring brain surface temperature by reflecting green laser light off of cholesteric liquid crystal smeared on brain surface.

-in mammals are affected by temperature in one way or another, but some cells,
+mammals are affected by temperature in one way or another, but some cells, due to

 ¶ Two locations for mammalian temperature sensors: skin and hypothalamus.
 (Peripheral and central.)